shailendra/rasa-paschmann-rasa-ui-docker-compose/README.md

 docker-compose up -d
 ```

-Now you can test your new created chatbot on [http://localhost:8100/](http://localhost:8100/) url
+Now you can test your newly created chatbot on [http://localhost:8100/](http://localhost:8100/) url
 <br><br><br>

-## Train NLU model using RASA server
+# Train NLU model using RASA server

 You can train your NLU model by editing training data file from **/app/ folder**
 <br><br>